oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100-Spring.md

    ```

 > [!NOTE]
-> When upgrading to WebLogic Server 15.1.1 BETA, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes. </br>
+> When upgrading to WebLogic Server 15.1.1, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes. </br>
 > Note that this command updates the application to use Java 21.
 If you want to upgrade to Java 17 instead, replace UpgradeToJava21 with UpgradeToJava17.

 ## Run using Maven with the `<plugin>` in the `pom.xml` file